 Paul never presented himself as some super-saint who lived above ordinary people.
 In this verse, Paul expected other ordinary people like him to follow in his tracks.

-The word “following” in the Greek is the term from which we get “mimic” in the English.
+The words “following my example” in Greek is the term from which we get “mimic” in English.
 Paul said, “If you want to grow, mimic me.”
 This word means more than mimic; it means to be a “joint mimic.”
 Join others in imitating Paul.
 Could you honestly tell another believer to mimic the growth in your life?
 Paul was an outstanding exponent of the development of God’s grace in a man’s life.

 Paul began as a murderer of Christians.
 He became the author of over one half of the New Testament.
 This protagonist went from the most feared antagonist of Christianity to its greatest proponent.
 From perpetrating “havoc” on the church, he advanced to be the greatest advocate of Christianity.

 Paul presented himself as a living example of dynamic growth: “For though you might have ten thousand instructors in Christ, yet you do not have many fathers; for in Christ Jesus I have begotten you through the gospel.
-Therefore I urge you, imitate me” (I Cor.
+Therefore I urge you, imitate me” (1 Cor.
 4:15,16).
-Later in the same epistle, he said, “Imitate me, just as I also imitate Christ” (11:1).
+Later in the same epistle, he said, “Imitate me, just as I also imitate Christ” (1 Co 11:1).
 Paul did not say imitate me in every respect.
 He said, “Imitate me to the degree I imitate Christ.
 So far as I reflect Christ in my life, follow me.”

 Everyone influences someone.